xaur/decred-proposals/decred-dex-rfp-analysis.md

 Additionally, the DEX can serve people whose trading options are very limited, e.g. residents of countries sanctioned by countries that host popular exchanges.

 > I am finding it more and more difficult to buy crypto w/o KYC and this has rendered many coins totally illiquid and worthless for me.
 I think it will be a great way to ensure that decred always remain available to those who need it most, i.e. people in countries that are having hyperinflation or banning things outright. this will give me a chance once again to accumulate more DCR even if the UX is not the best. (@sambiohazard on [2019-02-07](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$1549545680754qobLW:decred.org))

+### Pro: Server and client are held accountable

+Since client-server messages are signed, it is possible to publicly demonstrate misbehavior by servers and clients.
+This is an unmatched level of accountability compared to traditional exchanges, where it would be very hard to prove if the server e.g. silently removes (censors) a specific order.

 ### Pro: Attract talent and demonstrate the ethos of Decred (yet again)